code413/views/readme.md

 # Laravel Views Boilerplate
-The base view boilerplates we use for our Laravel projects.
+The base view boilerplate we use for our Laravel projects.

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.